Last updated on September 22nd, 2023 at 07:59 am

-The easiest and most common way to remove studs from tires is using a flat head screwdriver, or plier put it into the block of stud and pull out the stud from the block.
+The easiest and most common way to remove studs from tires is using a flathead screwdriver, or plier put it into the block of stud and pull out the stud from the block.
 If you don’t want to hurt the tire’s tread or the studs that are stuck in the block, then use penetration oil or soap water to soften them up.
 It will easily pull out the studs from the tires.
-For safety measures, wear safety glasses and gloves to protect your eyes and hand from metal studs.
+For safety measures, wear safety glasses and gloves to protect your eyes and hands from metal studs.

 Disadvantages of studded tires

 Stud tires can provide exceptional performance in the winter season, but studded tires also have downsides.
 You will get better speed on snow terrains, but studs also increase the noise and create more pollution.
-Using studded tires on a dry road is alarming and devastating for both your tires and for the road asphalt because of the metal studs; the tire gets hotter in dry terrains while also damaging the road by leaving scratch marks on the road.
+Using studded tires on a dry road is alarming and devastating for both your tires and road asphalt because of the metal studs; the tire gets hotter in dry terrains while also damaging the road by leaving scratch marks on the road.

 which is better studded tires or non-studded tires

 It totally depends on your town’s weather; if you face all year winter and snow in your area, then you can go with studded tires.
 Non-studded tires can also work all year winter season, but adding metal studs improves tires’ performance by improving grip and traction on the snow.
-And if you have low to moderate winter conditions in your area, then we would recommend using non-studded winter tires because you can not drive with studded tires on dry roads, so it is better to use winter tires that will also perform in low snow conditions.
+If you have low to moderate winter conditions in your area, then we would recommend using non-studded winter tires because you can not drive with studded tires on dry roads, so it is better to use winter tires that will also perform in low snow conditions.